abach42/design-pattern-cheat-sheet/README.md

 #### Variant delegating event handling using java.beans.PropertyChangeListener

 This example makes use of PropertyChangeListener-API of java.beans module.
 It delegates notification and verification of state change to module.
-Even registration of listeners will be supportet in PropertyChangeListener.
+Even registration of listeners will be supported in PropertyChangeListener.

 Client code example, see above - interface did not change.